-I grow ever weary of reading about the current state of the photography industry.
+I grow weary of reading about the current state of the photography industry from film photography “experts”.
 The doom and gloom peddlers out there have been saying that still imagery is dead for almost a decade now.

 It’s rather discouraging for someone like myself who one day hopes to leave the 9 to 5 behind to earn a living doing this.

 The good news is, they’re dead wrong.

 The tanking economy

 Let’s face it, everyone has had to tighten their belts.
 The U.S. economy has never really rebounded from 9/11, and it has only gotten worse during the last few years due to a government that spends like a drunken sailor on shore leave.
 Many indicators show that we still haven’t hit rock bottom…yet.

 Photography is largely a service-based leisure industry, which is usually among the first budget that gets cut by both individuals and businesses alike.
 As such, both portrait and commercial photographers are effected by the slumping and struggling economy.

 The dream job for many up and comers was once a staff position at a newspaper.
 These types of jobs are now few and far between, as print news is for all practical purposes, obsolete.
 Many local newspapers have shut down completely due to lack of advertising revenue, and those that remain are mere shadows of their former selves.

 Even the national papers are feeling the financial pinch, such as the 100+ year old Christian Science Monitor, who closed its doors officially in 2009 and is now solely web-based.
 The NY Times and many others have been in trouble for years as readership continues to steadily decline.
 Print news is dead, but print as a whole continues to limp along.